dcdpr/did-btc1/chapters/CRUD-Operations.md

 This algorithm resolves a DID document from an initial document by walking the Bitcoin blockchain to identify ::Beacon Signals:: that announce ::DID Update Payloads::
 applicable to the **did:btc1** identifier being resolved.

+The algorithm takes as inputs:

+- `initialDocument`: The DID document that was used to initiate the **did:btc1** identifier being resolved as verified by the [Resolve Initial Document] algorithm.
+A DID Core conformant DID document.
+- `resolutionOptions`: A set of optional parameters passed in to the resolve function of the DID resolver.
+- `network`: The Bitcoin network of the **did:btc1** identifier.

-The algorithm takes in an `initialDocument` and a set of `resolutionOptions`.
-The algorithm returns a valid `targetDocument` or throws an error.
+The algorithm returns `targetDocument`, a DID Core conformant DID document or throws an error.

 1. If `resolutionOptions.versionId` is not null, set `targetVersionId` to `resolutionOptions.versionId`.
 1. Else if `resolutionOptions.versionTime` is not null, set `targetTime` to `resolutionOptions.versionTime`.
+1. Else set `targetTime` to null and `targetVersionId` to null.
-1. Set `targetBlockheight` to the result of passing `targetTime` to the algorithm [Determine Target Blockheight].
+1. Set `targetBlockheight` to the result of passing `network` and `targetTime`
+   to the algorithm [Determine Target Blockheight].
-1. Set `sidecarData` to `resolutionOptions.sidecarData`.
+1. Set `signalsMetadata` to `resolutionOptions.sidecarData.signalsMetadata`.
 1. Set `currentVersionId` to 1.
 1. If `currentVersionId` equals `targetVersionId` return `initialDocument`.
 1. Set `updateHashHistory` to an empty array.
-1. Set `contemporaryBlockheight` to 1.
+1. Set `contemporaryBlockheight` to 0.
 1. Set `contemporaryDIDDocument` to the `initialDocument`.
-1. Set `targetDocument` to the result of calling the [Traverse Blockchain History] algorithm passing in `contemporaryDIDDocument`, `contemporaryBlockheight`, `currentVersionId`, `targetVersionId`, `targetBlockheight`, `updateHashHistory`, and `sidecarData`.
+1. Set `targetDocument` to the result of calling the [Traverse Blockchain History] algorithm passing in `contemporaryDIDDocument`, `contemporaryBlockheight`, `currentVersionId`, `targetVersionId`, `targetBlockheight`, `updateHashHistory`, and `signalsMetadata`, `network`.
 1. Return `targetDocument`.

 ##### Determine Target Blockheight

+This algorithm determines the targetted Bitcoin blockheight that the resolution algorithm should traverse the blockchain history up to looking for for ::Beacon Signals::.

+This algorithm takes the following inputs:

+- `network`: A string identifying the Bitcoin network of the **did:btc1** identifier.
+This algorithm MUST query the Bitcoin blockchain identified by the `network`.
+- `targetTime`: Identifies a timestamp that the DID document should be resolved to.
+If present, the value MUST be an ASCII string which is a valid XML datetime value.

-This algorithm takes in an OPTIONAL Unix `targetTime` and returns a Bitcoin `blockheight`.
+The algorithm returns a Bitcoin `blockheight`.

-1. If `targetTime`, find the Bitcoin `block` with greatest `blockheight` whose `timestamp` is less than the `targetTime`.
+1. If `targetTime`, find the Bitcoin `block` on the `network` with greatest `blockheight` whose `timestamp` is less than the `targetTime`.
 1. Else find the Bitcoin `block` with the greatest `blockheight` that has at least X conformations.
 TODO: what is X. Is it variable?
 1. Set `blockheight` to `block.blockheight`.